 In 1781 Thomas Johnson put himself squarely between both sides fighting the American Revolution.
 Johnson served as a colonel in the colonial militia.
-He oversaw British prisoners who surrendered at Fort Ticonderoga.
-Yet his loyalties were questioned.
+He oversaw British prisoners who surrendered at Fort Ticonderoga, but people questioned his loyalties.

-Much of Vermont refused to take a side in the Revolution, making it a haven for loyalists and dangerous for Americans.
+Much of Vermont refused to take a side in the Revolution, making it a haven for loyalists and dangerous for patriots.

-Men from Newbury, Vt. loyal to the patriot cause moved across the river to Haverhill, N.H. because the northern portion of the Connecticut River had become a de facto boundary.
+Men from Newbury, Vt., loyal to the patriot cause moved across the river to Haverhill, N.H., because the northern portion of the Connecticut River became a de facto boundary.
 British scouts routinely traveled through Vermont, picking up intelligence and capturing Americans.
 But they rarely crossed the Connecticut for fear of being captured themselves before they could retreat across the river.

-Col. Thomas Johnson and American General Jacob Bayley stayed in Newbury, however, dodging the British scouts when they passed through in 1778, 1779 and 1780.
+Johnson and American general Jacob Bayley stayed in Newbury, however, dodging the British scouts when they passed through in 1778, 1779 and 1780.
 But Johnson’s luck was about to run out.

-Johnson was hired to build a grist mill in nearby Peacham in 1781.
+Johnson got a job building a grist mill in nearby Peacham in 1781.
 He had the rocks for the foundation collected and brought to Peacham and traveled there himself in March to begin the work.
-British scouts in the area were informed that there old enemy had strayed away from the safety of the Connecticut River.
-His diary entry for March 8, 1781 tells what happened next.
+British scouts in the area heard their old enemy had strayed from the safety of the Connecticut River.
+Johnson’s diary entry for March 8, 1781 tells what happened next.

 “This morning about 12 or 1 o’clock, I awaked out of my sleep, and found the house beset with enemies.
 Thought I would slip on my stockings, jump out of the window, and run.
 But before that, came in two men with their guns pointed at me, and challenged me for their prisoner.”

-He was marched through the woods.
-His first stop was St. John’s, then Montreal, then Chambly and then Three Rivers.
-For eight months Johnson was questioned by his British captors and he equivocated, feigning little interest in the American cause.
+They marched him through the woods.
+First they stopped at St. John’s, then Montreal, then Chambly and then Three Rivers.
+For eight months, Johnson’s British captors questioned him.
+He equivocated, feigning little interest in the American cause.

 Finally, he was freed and allowed to return home to Newbury on parole.
 The conditions were simple:

-- He would assist British scouts if called upon.
+- And he would assist British scouts if called upon.

 Johnson further warned that the hills of Vermont were rife with loyalists who would support the British endeavors.
-By aiding Washington, Johnson was violating the terms of his parole, and so he pleaded in a series of letters for a formal exchange of prisoners, which would release him from his obligations to the British.
+By aiding Washington, Johnson violated the terms of his parole.
+So he pleaded in a series of letters for a formal exchange of prisoners, which would release him from his obligations to the British.